dmesser/ansible-rolling-upgrade/README.md

 ### Credential management

 OpenStack credentials with appropriate access to the tenants need to be provided via [os-client-config].
 The name of the cloud is provided via the target variable and is expected to be the same as the tenant name in OpenStack.
-If it is not the same it can be override with the variable os_client_target.
-Please configure the os-client-config file to contain the following directives:
+If it is not the same it can be overriden with the variable os_client_target.
+Please configure the os-client-config file to contain the following additional directives:

 ```sh
 ansible: